porya-gohary/schedule_abstraction-main/README.md

 # NP Schedulability Test

-This repository contains the implementations of schedulability tests for **sets of non-preemptive jobs** with **precedence constraints** scheduled on either **uniprocessors** or **globally scheduled identical multiprocessors**.
+This repository contains the implementations of schedulability tests for **sets of non-preemptive jobs** with **precedence constraints** and **self-suspension deays** scheduled on either **uniprocessors** or **globally scheduled identical multiprocessors**.
 The analyses are described in the following papers:

 - M. Nasri and B. Brandenburg, “[An Exact and Sustainable Analysis of Non-Preemptive Scheduling](https://people.mpi-sws.org/~bbb/papers/pdf/rtss17.pdf)”, *Proceedings of the 38th IEEE Real-Time Systems Symposium (RTSS 2017)*, pp. 12–23, December 2017.
 - M. Nasri, G. Nelissen, and B. Brandenburg, “[Response-Time Analysis of Limited-Preemptive Parallel DAG Tasks under Global Scheduling](http://drops.dagstuhl.de/opus/volltexte/2019/10758/pdf/LIPIcs-ECRTS-2019-21.pdf)”, *Proceedings of the 31st Euromicro Conference on Real-Time Systems (ECRTS 2019)*, pp. 21:1–21:23, July 2019.
+- S. Srinivasan, M. Gunzel, and G. Nelissen, “[Response-Time Analysis of for Limited-Preemptive Self-Suspending and Event-Driven Delay-Induced Tasks]”, *Proceedings of the 45th IEEE Real-Time Systems Symposium (RTSS 2024)*, to appear.

 An [earlier version of this tool](https://github.com/brandenburg/np-schedulability-analysis/releases/tag/ECRTS18-last) (i.e., up to tag [`ECRTS18-last`](https://github.com/brandenburg/np-schedulability-analysis/releases/tag/ECRTS18-last)) implemented the analysis for independent jobs on globally scheduled multiprocessors presented at ECRTS'18.